Can Guinea Pigs Eat Tomatoes? (Poison Concerns, Benefits, Risks)

 It is perfectly safe to feed tomatoes with the skin to your guinea pig.

-Be sure to wash the tomato thoroughly before feeding it to your guinea pig.
+However, be sure to wash the tomato thoroughly before feeding it to your guinea pig.

 How Often Can Guinea Pigs Eat Tomatoes?